tgirke/GEN242-2018/pages/mydoc/mydoc_project_data.md

    ln -s /bigdata/gen242/shared/RNA-Seq1/data data ln -s /bigdata/gen242/shared/RNA-Seq1/results results
    ```
-4. Add the workflow directory to the GitHub repository of your project with `git add -A`.
+4. Add the workflow directory to the GitHub repository of your project with `git add -A` and the run `commit` and `push` as outlined in the GitHub instructions of this course [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_tutorial_01.html#github-basics-from-command-line).
 Note, steps 1-4 need to be performed only by one student in each project.
 After committing and pushing the repository to GitHub, it can be cloned by all other students with `git clone ...`.
 5. Download the FASTQ files of your project with `getSRAfastq` (see below) to the `data` directory of your project.
 6. Generate a proper `targets` file for your project where the first column(s) point(s) to the downloaded FASTQ files.
 In addition, provide sample names matching the experimental design (columns: `SampleNames` and `Factor`).
 7. Inspect and adjust the `.param` files you will be using.
 For instance, make sure the software modules you are loading and the path to the reference genome are correct.